 The only two corporate companies I’ve worked for were either a) stingy financially with sick leave or b) insisted that you explain every cough and splatter of your illness to prove your few days of suffering weren’t spent skipping gloriously through a wheat field.*

 For example, before I went freelance I worked for an absolute floppy disc of a finance comparison company who charged me for every single day I took sick leave.
-In my probation period I contracted a cough and stomach bug, which amounted to a bitter-tasting £150 worth of salary.
+In my probation period I contracted a cough and stomach bug, which amounted to £150 worth of salary.

 As a backlash against those who spread their sanctimonious germs and in response to corporations treating their employees like undeserving peasants, here are a few handy tips to quietly revolt with your sinuses and bowels.